pyodide/pyodide/docs/project/about.md

 ## Donations

-We accept donnations to the Pyodide project at [opencollective.com/pyodide](https://opencollective.com/pyodide).
-All donations are processed by the [Open Source Collective](https://www.oscollective.org/) -- a non profit organization that acts as our fiscal host.
+We accept donations to the Pyodide project at [opencollective.com/pyodide](https://opencollective.com/pyodide).
+All donations are processed by the [Open Source Collective](https://www.oscollective.org/) -- a nonprofit organization that acts as our fiscal host.

 Funds will be mostly spent to organize in-person code sprints and to cover infrastructure costs for distributing packages built with Pyodide.